-Conditions for the Ukrainian economy have been extremely unstable during the course of 2009 and this instability has continued into 2012.
+Conditions for the Ukrainian economy have been extremely unstable during the course of 2009 and this instability has continued into 2013.
 Despite signs of stabilisation, major concerns remain over the performance of the Ukrainian economy at a macro level.
 The economy has remained very energy intensive and is still insufficiently diversified, with exports remaining centred on metallurgical products.
 Consequently, the economy remains vulnerable to fluctuations in steel prices and to shocks resulting from Russia's control over the supply of gas.
 In terms of business environment, high taxes, legal uncertainties and bureaucratic impediments have conspired to create a difficult business environment in which to operate.
 In addition, the lack of an enduring political consensus on reforms has created uncertainty over the modernisation of the economy.

-42. Events after the reporting period
+43. Events after the reporting period

-There were no material events after the reporting period which affect the consolidated financial statements as at 31 December 2012.
+There were no material events after the reporting period which affect the interim consolidated financial statements as at 30 June 2013.

-The consolidated financial statements were approved and authorized for issue by the Board of Directors on 17 February 2013.
+The interim consolidated financial statements were approved and authorized for issue by the Board of Directors on 22 August 2013.